htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 capabilities.

 It is first necessary to select the single machine on which to run the *condor\_credd*.
-Often, the machine acting as the pool’s central manager is a good choice.
+Often, the machine acting as the pool's central manager is a good choice.
 An important restriction, however, is that the *condor\_credd* host must be a machine running Windows.